 Design by Bodhi M.

 The female form has been exalted, constrained, and manipulated throughout fashion history—often framed by the demands of class and social status and informed by significant world events.
-In this course students are asked to push the boundaries of defining the feminine in fashion using the model of the prominent female architect Zaha Hadid.
-Her work challenged a male-dominated field and transformed thinking about how form integrates with its environment.
+In this course students are asked to push the boundaries of defining the feminine in fashion.
+Work created challenges a male-dominated field and transforms thinking about how attire integrates with environment and culture.
 Students develop concept boards, a design for a mini dress form, and ultimately craft a proposed apparel for female, male, or gender-neutral wear.
 Emphasis is placed on research and developing meaningful and well-crafted work that reflects students’ engagement with new thinking about the feminine form.
 No sewing experience required.

 - In this intensive course and Visual + Critical Language, students should expect to spend a combined minimum of 20 hours per week engaging in coursework across both courses.
 Students should plan their schedule accordingly to keep up with class.